baron-de-montblanc/PHYS2550-Final-Project/README.md

-# Galaxy Cluster Redshift Classification Using Machine Learning
+# Cluster-Lensed Galaxy Redshift Classification Using Machine Learning

 Spring 2024 - PHYS 2550 - Final Project

 *Authors:  Feifan Deng, Jade Ducharme, Zacharias Escalante, Soren Helhoski, Shi Yan*

-The goal of our final project is to perform a linear regression task on clusters of galaxy in order to infer, based on seven distinct features, the redshift of each.
+The goal of our final project is to perform a linear regression task on weakly-lensed galaxies contained in behind cluster fields in order to infer, based on seven distinct features, the redshift of each.

 ## Structure